STEAM2 Academy sessions are focused on:

 Science, Technology, Engineering, Art, Mathematics, and Music.

-Summer 2019 Camps!
-We are now enrolling for June 2019 summer camps at the Carmel Valley Community Center!
-Come join the fun!
-Check out the flyer for details.
+Summer 2020 Camps!
+We are planning our June and August 2020 summer camps at the Carmel Valley Community Center!
+Visit our website again in March to check out the flyer for details.

 Contact Kimberly Mann Bruch to establish STEAM2 Academy sessions at your education site.